BloomTech-Labs/coder-heroes-docs/registration_details.md

-## CoderHeros registration details (BL-467)
+## BL-467 - CoderHeros registration details

 *This epic focused on bringing the core feature of registration for classes to production*

+- [BL-473](#bl-473---ux-iterate-design-artifacts-to-include-class-registration) - UX: Iterate design artifacts to include class registration
+- [BL-474](#bl-474---fe-i-want-to-be-able-to-add-courses) - FE: I want to be able to add courses
+- [BL-476](#bl-476---fe-i-want-to-be-able-to-search-for-available-courses) - FE: I want to be able to search for available courses
+- [BL-477](#bl-477---fe-i-want-to-be-able-to-filter-options-based-on-my-needs) - FE: I want to be able to filter options based on my needs
+- [BL-478](#bl-478---fe-i-want-to-be-able-to-pay-for-the-course) - FE: I want to be able to pay for the course
+- [BL-481](#bl-481---write-and-implement-unit-tests-for-registration-features) - Write and implement unit tests for registration features
+- [BL-518](#bl-518---fe-i-want-to-see-class-details) - FE: I want to see class details
+- [BL-519](#bl-519---be-assess-backend-needs-for-the-register-for-class-feature) - BE: Assess backend needs for the Register for Class feature
+- [BL-562](#bl-562---be-create-middleware-for-course-registration) - BE: Create middleware for course registration

-### UX: Iterate design artifacts to include class registration (BL-473 In Progress)
+### BL-473 - UX: Iterate design artifacts to include class registration

 _Assignee: Lauren Ruiz_
 _Co-owner: Anthony Layne_

     - Iterate the Figma design artifacts for this product
-     - Designs for this flow should be complete, or close to complete.
+    - Designs for this flow should be complete, or close to complete
-     - We may need some registration updates to the mockups with a simplified version of existing designs, where a parent can see more about courses they are interested in.
+    - We may need some registration updates to the mockups with a simplified version of existing designs, where a parent can see more about courses they are interested in

-### FE: I want to be able to add courses (BL-474 In Progress)
+### BL-474 - FE: I want to be able to add courses

 _Assignee: Lauren Ruiz_
 _Co-owner: Anthony Layne_